hominoids/SBC_Case_Builder/README.md

 but each type doesn’t necessarily use all available data fields `(size[],data[])`

 Multi-associative parametric positioning of accessories is implemented and allows each accessory to enable or disable parametric movement of the accessory for each axis.
 The XY and Z axis can be associated with the case offset (size), SBC positioning, multi-associated axis's or absolute positioning.
 For instance, a SBC fan opening needs to follow the SBC in the X and Y axis but the case Z axis for the correct height.
 The parametric array specifies the axis to enable for associated parametric positioning.
 An accessory can be associated with the sbc position("sbc"), case offset("case"),multi-associated which use sbc xy position and case z offset("sbc-case_z") or use absolute values if all axis's are false.
 In the accessory example above, the 8th parameter `["sbc-case_z",true,true,true]` means all axis's are enabled for multi-associative movement with the X and Y accessory axis following the SBC X and Y axis and the accessory Z axis following the case Z axis.
-The other currently supported associations are “sbc” and “case”.

 ### classes: add1, sub, suball, add2, model, platter

-Class “add1” and “add2” are used to add geometry to the case.
-The difference is when the addition occurs. “add1” happens at the beginning when the core case geometry is created before any subtractions and add2 happens at the end after all subtractions have occurred. “suball” is used to affect all faces of a case, not just a single face.
+Class *add1* and *add2* are used to add geometry to the case.
+The difference is when the addition occurs. *add1* happens at the beginning when the core case geometry is created before any subtractions and *add2* happens at the end after all subtractions have occurred. *suball* is used to affect all faces of a case, not just a single face.
 The “face” is the case piece that will be effected by the addition or subtraction.
-The "model" class is for placing supporting accessories in the model view. e.g. hard drives, fans.
-The "platter" class is for adding supporting accessories that are not part of the core case geometry to the print platter for printing e.g. an access panel.
+The *model* class is for placing supporting accessories in the model view. e.g. hard drives, fans.
+The *platter* class is for adding supporting accessories, that are not part of the core case geometry, to the print platter for printing e.g. an access panel cover.

 **additive type:**